 - Lower the risk for lymphedema

-The surgical removal of lymph nodes and/or radiation therapy in some regions of the body can adversely affect the flow of lymphatic fluid in the limbs, causing swelling called lymphedema.
+The surgical removal of lymph nodes and/or radiation therapy in some regions of the body can adversely affect the flow of lymphatic fluid, causing swelling called lymphedema.
+This swelling may occur in any body region where fluid backs up.
 The best way to manage lymphedema is to prevent it.
 Our program will teach you the signs of lymphedema and ways to reduce your risk for developing it.
+We are also certified lymphedema therapists and can assist you should swelling occur.

 Cooper physical therapists work with you one-on-one to develop a rehabilitation program tailored just for you.
 Based on your needs and goals, your rehabilitation program may include: